buehler/mcs-ubicomp/README.md

 ## Contact
-If you have any questions about any assignment feel free to contact Jannis [jannisrene.strecker@unisg.ch](mailto:jannisrene.strecker@unisg.ch).
+If you have any questions about any assignment feel free to contact Jannis [jannis.strecker-bischoff@unisg.ch](mailto:jannis.strecker-bischoff@unisg.ch).